LOVC/platform/README.md

 # platform
-Hi, we're Las Olas Venture Capital.
-This repository contains all of our firm's operating documents.
-We share these openly with interested founders and investors to provide visibility on how we operate.
+Hi, we are Las Olas Venture Capital.
+This repository contains information on how we operate in machine-readable format, which we'll update over time.
+We intend to continuously share information openly to provide interested founders and investors with full visibility on our approach.

-Las Olas VC Operating Platform

 About us
 Las Olas means “the waves” in Spanish.
 As futurist venture capitalists we want to transform existing markets and create new ones by backing the best entrepreneurs we can find.
 We’re merchants of progress and we seek to create waves of change.